 This document sets out the brand protection policies and anti-fraud policies that we adhere to for every campaign we run.

 B. THIRD PARTY CONTENT VERIFICATION TOOLS

 Captify uses independently-certified third party content verification tools.
-Captify’s current partner is Integral Ad Science, who provide the following:
+Captify’s current partners are DoubleVerify and Integral Ad Science (together, the “third party verifier”), who provide the following:

 AD BLOCKING SOLUTION:

-Captify utilises Integral Ad Science Safety setting’s pre-bid data to allow targeting around brand safety and ad viewability within programmatic auction processes.
+Captify utilises the third party verifier’s setting’s pre-bid data to allow targeting around brand safety and ad viewability within programmatic auction processes.
 This is designed to ensure that ads will only appear on appropriate content that has been classified as “safe” before we place, display or win bids within auctions.
-Integral’s classifications and predictions of a page’s safety rate based on certain criteria.
+The third party verifier makes classifications and predictions of a page’s safety rate based on certain criteria.
 We apply the strictest settings against each criteria, as well as block un-rateable inventory sources as well as sites which have a high score against suspicious activity.

 Utilise Peer39 to create custom semantic segments which allow us to block.
 This can be used against standard categories as well as protect any specific business rules (i.e. Brands not appearing against negative content e.g. terrorism, illegal activities, guns, drugs, disasters, etc)

 C. APPROPRIATE / INAPPROPRIATE SCHEDULES (EXCLUSION LISTS & INCLUSION LISTS)

 To minimize the risk of ad misplacement, Captify also uses appropriate and inappropriate schedules, also known as “exclusion lists” and “inclusion lists”.